-^{:} The accumulated impairment provision at the beginning of the financial year was based on the funds' old bonds and notes.
-The write back of the accumulated impairment provision resulted from the funds' participation in the Domestic Debt Exchange Program in which the old bonds and notes have been exchanged for new ones with new terms.
+The provision for impairment in the prior year resulted from the Fund's old bonds and notes.
+This has been fully written -back in the prior year's Financial Statement due to the Fund's participation in the Domestic Debt Exchange Program (DDEP) in which the old bonds and notes have been exchanged.
+There was no provision for impairment in the year under review.